masteringmodernpayments/book/background_worker.md

 end
 ```

 The `create` method creates a new `Sale` record and then queues the transaction to be processed by `StripeCharger`.
 Note that you may be tempted to do this in an `after_create` hook, but don't do that. `after_create` will run *before* the record is committed to the database, so if Sidekiq is warmed up it will start trying to process jobs before they're ready.
 By explicitly queuing the job you'll save yourself a headache.
-Another alternative is to queue the job in an `after_commit` hook but testing this with rspec gets a little weird because things are never actually ever committed in an rspec test.
+Another alternative is to queue the job in an `after_commit` hook but testing this gets weird because things are never actually ever committed in an rspec test.

 The `status` method simply looks up the transaction and spits back some JSON.
 To actually process the form we have something like this, which includes the call to `stripe.js`:

 ```javascript
 $(function() {